arc_Logo_PNG_

 Artificial intelligence and continuous emissions monitoring

-State-of-the-art sensors and artificial intelligence (AI) enhance how we monitor and reduce fugitive methane emissions.
+State-of-the-art sensors and artificial intelligence (AI) enhance how we monitor fugitive methane emissions.
 Sensors at select ARC sites provide data on methane emissions in real-time.
-The AI analysis locates and quantifies leaks by emission source and severity so we can respond immediately.
+The AI analysis locates and quantifies leaks by emission source and severity so we can respond in a timely manner.
 This technology was applied at ARC sites in partnership with Qube Technologies, with support from the Clean Resource Innovation Network (CRIN).

 Safety-AIMS-System-22-385x300